home-assistant/addons/google_assistant/README.md

 ## About

 [Google Assistant][google-assistant] is an AI-powered voice assistant that runs on the Raspberry Pi and x86 platforms and interact via the [DialogFlow][dialogflow-integration] integration with Home-Assistant.
 You can also use [Google Actions][google-actions] to extend its functionality.

 This add-on allows you to access Google Assistant using the microphone and speaker attached to the computer or device running Home Assistant.
-You can simply say "Ok Google" followed by your command, and Google Assistant will answer your request.
+You can say "Ok Google" followed by your command, and Google Assistant will answer your request.

 ## ℹ️ Integration your mobile or Google/Nest Home with Home Assistant